MicrosoftDocs/VBA-Docs/api/PowerPoint.PublishObject.md

 ## Remarks

 You can specify the content and attributes of the published presentation by setting various properties of the  **PublishObject** object.
-For example, the[SourceType](PowerPoint.PublishObject.SourceType.md)property defines the portion of a loaded presentation to be published.
+For example, the [SourceType](PowerPoint.PublishObject.SourceType.md)property defines the portion of a loaded presentation to be published.
 The [RangeStart](PowerPoint.PublishObject.RangeStart.md)property and the [RangeEnd](PowerPoint.PublishObject.RangeEnd.md)property specify the range of slides to publish, and the [SpeakerNotes](PowerPoint.PublishObject.SpeakerNotes.md)property designates whether or not to publish the speaker's notes.

 ## Example